 Aerobic respiration is a continuous process and it happens all the time inside the cells of animals and plants.

 Anaerobic means “without air”.
 Therefore, this type of cellular respiration does not use oxygen to produce energy.
 Sometimes there is not enough oxygen around for some organisms to respire, but they still need the energy to survive.
 Due to lack of oxygen, they carry out respiration in the absence of oxygen to produce the energy they require, which is referred to as anaerobic respiration.
 Anaerobic respiration usually occurs in lower plants and microorganisms.
 In the absence of oxygen, the glucose derived from food is broken down into alcohol and carbon dioxide along with the production of energy.

 Glucose → Alcohol + Carbon dioxide + Energy

 How do you feel when you exercise too much?
 Have you ever wondered why you get those muscle cramps when you run very fast?
 Anaerobic respiration is the culprit to be blamed.
 Cramps occur when muscle cells respire anaerobically.
 Partial breakdown of glucose, due to lack of oxygen, produces lactic acid and the accumulation of lactic acid causes muscle cramps.
-That is why a hot shower after heavy sports relieve the cramps as it improves blood circulation in the body which in turn enhances the supply of oxygen to the cells.
+That is why a hot shower after heavy sports relieves the cramps as it improves blood circulation in the body, which in turn enhances the supply of oxygen to the cells.

 Glucose → Lactic acid + Energy

-Anaerobic respiration produces the relatively lesser amount of energy as compared to aerobic respiration as glucose is not completely broken down in the absence of oxygen.
+Anaerobic respiration produces a relatively lesser amount of energy as compared to aerobic respiration, as glucose is not completely broken down in the absence of oxygen.